Paperback offline backup

 you want to distribute and a quorum

-of key shards needed to restore the secrets from the backup
+of key shards needed to restore the secrets from the backup.
+For example, when you create 8 key_shards

 paperback backup --quorum-size <quorum> --shards <key_shards> backup.txt